moveit/moveit2/moveit_ros/moveit_servo/doc/servo_tutorial.md

 ### Interface Options
-In ROS2, `moveit_servo` offers 2 interfacing options: a direct C++ API, and as a standalone composable node.
+In ROS2, `moveit_servo` offers 2 interfacing options: a direct C++ API, and as a standalone node component that receives commands via ROS interfaces.

 #### C++ API
 The C++ API is offered as the `Servo` class, defined in `include/moveit_servo/servo.h`.
 You can add a `Servo` instance to your existing project by: